kamatealif/java/README.md

 Feel free to reach out if you have any questions about the projects or want to discuss Java programming in general.

 ---
-*This repository is maintained by [Your Name] and is part of a Java learning journey.*
+*This repository is maintained by alif kamate and is part of a Java learning journey.*